joerneu/gatsby-starter-typescript-blog-forms/README.md

 UI Frameworks usually add a couple of 100K of JavaScript code or CSS to your bundle.
 When developing a website that is not necessary.
 This starter demonstrates how you can add a form in a couple of 10K of JavaScript.
 Only if you have to support old browsers (< IE11) you might want to use an UI Framework like Bootstrap.

-However, this starter is very minimal.
+However, this starter is very minimal and the styling is based on [mini.css](https://minicss.org).
 If you prefer you can add any UI Framework that you like.
 (In this case you could remove Emotion if the UI Framework supplies its own theming.)

 ### Why doesn't it use gatsby-plugin-emotion?